creode-modules/nova-page-blocks-module/README.md

-# Module which adds basic blocks for the pages module (creode/nova-pages)
+# Module which adds basic blocks for the page builder module (creode/nova-page-builder)

 This module is intended to be used alongside the "creode-components" NPM package.
 Markup provided by this module must be parsed by Vue.js where components provided by the "creode-components" NPM package are present in the Vue.js application.